aghababa/Orientation_Preserving_Distance_MSML2021/README.md

 For running some of codes you will need the "Car and Bus dataset" which is available in csv format in this repository inside the folder named Data.

-Note that since there are some randomness in algorithms or train/test split, the results in Table 1 of the paper can differ slightly.
+Note that since there are some randomness in algorithms or train-test split, the results in Table 1 of the paper can differ slightly.